MicrosoftDocs/Hololens/hololens/hololens2-autopilot.md

 ---

-# Windows Autopilot for HoloLens 2
+# Windows Autopilot for HoloLens 2 (Public Preview)

 > [!NOTE]
 > As of 11/20/2020 users no longer need to enroll in the private preview.
-Autopilot is transitioning to a public preview where all tenants will receive the ability to try out Autopilot for HoloLens devices.
+Autopilot is transitioning to a public preview where all tenants will receive the ability to setup Autopilot for HoloLens devices.

-Autopilot supports a self-deploying mode to provision HoloLens 2 devices as shared devices under your tenant.
+Autopilot for HoloLens 2 supports self-deploying mode to provision devices under your tenant.
 Self-deploying mode leverages the device's preinstalled OEM image and drivers during the provisioning process.
 A user can provision the device from the cloud without putting the device on and going through the Out-of-the-box Experience (OOBE).
 To learn more about Windows Autopilot for Windows 10 click [here](https://docs.microsoft.com/windows/deployment/windows-autopilot/windows-autopilot).

 When a user starts the Autopilot self-deploying process, the process completes the following steps: